-- The above discussion suggests that we should not look for an unambiguous relationship. - Is there a simple unifying theme? - Suppose that aggregate output can be represented as $F(L, Z, \theta)$ , where Z is a vector of other inputs. - Let us say that technological change is strongly labor saving if F exhibits decreasing differences in L and $\theta$ . - Conversely, technological change is strongly labor complementary if F exhibits increasing differences in L and θ. - Answer: labor scarcity will lead to technological advances if technology is strongly labor saving and will lead to technological regress if technology is strongly labor complementary.
+- The above discussion suggests that we should not look for an unambiguous relationship. - Is there a simple unifying theme? - Suppose that aggregate output can be represented as $F(L, Z, \theta)$, where Z is a vector of other inputs. - Let us say that technological change is strongly labor saving if F exhibits decreasing differences in L and θ. - Conversely, technological change is strongly labor complementary if F exhibits increasing differences in L and θ. - Answer: labor scarcity will lead to technological advances if technology is strongly labor saving and will lead to technological regress if technology is strongly labor complementary. - Intuitively, at the margin, labor and the relevant technologies need to be "substitutes".